Meet the Judges

 Dikgang is an Economist and is currently a Senior Lecture at the Wits School of Public & Development Management, focusing on macro-economic policy, development, and public finance.
 Before joining academia, he worked as a Senior Economist at the NEAPAD Secretariat in the office of Prof. Nkuhlu, the Economic Advisor to President T. M. Mbeki and Chairman of the NEPAD Steering Committee; Programme Manager/Economist at the Business Trust, managing the community investment programme focusing on the Presidential Nodal Economic Development Programme; and a financial market economist at the South African Reserve Bank.
 He has gained experience in the field of financial markets and development economics.

 Dikgang obtained a Masters in Development Finance with the University of Stellenbosch Business School, and both a BCom and BCom (Hons) in Economics from the University of Cape Town.

-In 2011 Elmine took up a post at the University of Fort Hare (Alice) in the Department of Business Management, where I am responsible for lecturing Marketing Research to final year B Comm students, as well as having 10 Honours and 8 Masters students in various aspects of Business Management.
+In 2011 Elmine took up a post at the University of Fort Hare (Alice, Eastern Cape) in the Department of Business Management where she was responsible for lecturing Marketing Research to final year B Comm students.
+In the 3 years being employed at UFH, she was the sole supervisor of 28 Honours students and 10 Masters students in various aspects of Business Management and Marketing.